andrewjkerr/CIS4301-Exam-2-Review/cis4301-exam2-notes.md

 * Views allow you to easily re-use queries.
 * PostgreSQL tutorial: http://www.postgresql.org/docs/9.3/static/tutorial-views.html
 * Types of Views
-	* Virtual: Just the query is stored, not the results
+	* Virtual: Just the query is stored, not the results (lower storage cost, higher performance cost)
-	* Materialized: The query is actually constructed and stored
+	* Materialized: The query is actually constructed and stored (higher storage cost, lower performance cost)
+		* Only as good as their last value update (or refresh)
 		* In PostgreSQL, materialized views can be refreshed using ```REFRESH MATERIALIZED VIEW```
+	* Why use Materialized over Virtual?
+It depends on your performance needs.
+		* If you have a really heavy query that you will need to access the results of multiple times, the storage cost loss might be worth the performance gain.
+		* If you have a really light query that you only need a value once (and maybe accuracy of that value is really important), the performance loss might be worth the storage saving.
 	* More in-depth analysis/information on StackOverflow: https://stackoverflow.com/questions/93539/what-is-the-difference-between-views-and-materialized-views-in-oracle
 * Creating views in PostgreSQL
 	* Documentation: http://www.postgresql.org/docs/9.3/static/sql-createview.html